decabyte/vehicle_core/docs/node_nav_sim.md

 The effect of currents can be controlled using the `/nav/sim/water` topic and six parameters:

-- Mean value of water current surface speed (`mu_v`, m/s)
+- Mean value of water current surface speed (`v`, m/s)
 - Variance value of water current surface speed (`sigma_v`, (m/s)^2)
+- First order Gauss-Markov process coefficient (`mu`, [0.0, 0.1])

-- Mean value of water current angle of attack in azimuth (`mu_b`, radians, horizontal plane)
+- Mean value of water current angle of attack in azimuth (`b`, radians, horizontal plane)
 - Variance value of angle of attack in azimuth (`sigma_b`, radians^2)
-- Mean value of water current angle of attack in elevation (`mu_a`, radians, vertical plane)
+- Mean value of water current angle of attack in elevation (`a`, radians, vertical plane)
 - Variance value of angle of attack in elevation (`sigma_a`, radians^2)

 For instance using the command line tool:

-    rostopic pub -1 /nav/sim/water vehicle_interface/FloatArrayStamped "values: [0.1, 0.001, 0.0, 0.001, 0.0, 0.001]"
+    rostopic pub -1 /nav/sim/water vehicle_interface/FloatArrayStamped "values: [0.25, 0.05, 0.01, 0.0, 0.001, 0.0, 0.001]"

-This will tell the `nav_sim` node to simulate a water current with surface speed of 0.1 m/s and orientation north to south, using a normal model (mu, sigma) for the parameters that define the water current at the surface.
+This will tell the `nav_sim` node to simulate a water current with surface speed of 0.1 m/s and orientation north to south, using a first order gauss-markov process (defined by the coefficients `mu`, `v`, `sigma_v`).
+The `v` term specifies the maximum allowed current speed (bounded between 0.0 and `v`), the `sigma_v` term specifies the amplitude of the gaussian noise term in the process and the `mu` term regulates the first-order dependency of the whole GM process.